The Best Edtech Accelerators Around the World

 - Deadlines: The next deadline will open in early 2019; join their mailing list to get notified as soon as applications open.

 - Eligibility: African-based edtech startups (both private and non-profits organizations are welcome to apply).

-A study by Google and KPMG predicts that India’s online education market will grow to USD 1.96 billion and count around 9.6 million users by 2021.
-The study, “Online Education in India: 2021,” further predicts that while reskilling is currently the largest edtech market in India, by 2021, both the K-12 and test prep markets will dominate.
-With an estimated 260 million students enrolled in more than 1.5 million schools and 39,000 colleges, the growth of online learning and edtech in India shouldn’t come as a surprise.
+A study by Google and KPMG recently predicted that India’s online education market will grow to 1.96 billion in U.S. dollars and just under 10 million users by 2021.
+The study, “Online Education in India: 2021,” further predicts that while reskilling may currently dominate India’s edtech market, by 2021, the K-12 and test prep markets will dominate.
+With more than 250 million students enrolled in more than 1.5 million schools and close to 40,000 colleges, the growth of online learning and edtech in India shouldn’t come as a surprise.
 This may also explain why India’s edtech scene now has considerable support; both governments and private investors are pouring money into edtech.

 EDUGILD, Pune, India

 EDUGILD is a global edtech startup accelerator hosted by Avantika University in Pune, India.
 As stated on the EDUGILD website, “Our accelerator program is designed with the aim to provide strategic support to start-ups that aspire to disrupt the education and learning domain across the globe with creative and technology-based solutions.
 We help them reach a steady revenue state through our customized program and access to our deep network.”
 Successful alumni include Knack, Vidya, and Jungroom Learning.
 The program is an intensive 12-18 month program.

 - Deadlines: Check their website for future application deadlines.

 - Eligibility: Open to all participants; if accepted, the program will even offer advice to international participants who require visas.
 Preference is given to startups that already have a viable product prototype for one and are beginning to generate some revenue.